Frequently Asked Questions & Answers

 Many clients will present with issues that they talk about when they arrive, and often find, once counselling begins, and over time – that there are underlying issues that come to the fore and are brought into the counselling process.

 Anxiety, depression, stress, burnout, grief and loss, relationships issues, gambling, health-related issues, low self-esteem, communication issues, boundaries, life transitions, co-dependency, anger, frustration, confidence, conflict, workplace issues, women’s issues, career choices, exploring parenting issues - relationship dynamics between parent and child, facing court.
-There is no end to “issues” in life.
+Peer Pressure among students at school, bullying, negative coping behaviours to deal with it all, issues at home that show up at school.
+Come and see us, talk to us.
+Kei konei mātou tēnei.
+We are here.
 I work within the scope of my expertise, and to the extent that that scope allows.

 Specialties – Individual, couples, and relationship counselling.
 Keeping it real, transparency, accountability, self-esteem issues, boundaries, co-dependency, problem ownership, communication skills, clarity.
 Calling things for what they are, when the moment calls for it.
 Business communications, mentoring, business start-up talks, life coaching.
 Mediation.
 Assisting clients to know, see, and speak their truth.